-These audited financial statements have been prepared in compliance with International Financial Reporting Standards as issued by the International Accounting Standards Board (IFRS Accounting Standards).
+These unaudited interim financial statements have been prepared in compliance with International Financial Reporting Standards as issued by the International Accounting Standards Board (IFRS Accounting Standards) and in accordance with IAS34, Interim Financial Reporting.
+The Funds' auditor has not performed a review of the interim financial statements.